CHSTROKIN/BTC-trade-point/README.md

 # Trade point getter from coinbase

 ## Overview
-Nova Prospect is a high-performance, recoverable data fetcher designed for monitoring multiple products in the market simultaneously.
+This is a high-performance, recoverable data fetcher designed for monitoring multiple products in the market simultaneously.

 ## Key Features
 1. Multi-threaded raw producer for concurrent market monitoring